cfengine/documentation/reference/language-concepts/classes.markdown

 Finally, `restart_class` classes in `processes` are global.

+## Persistence

+By default classes are re-computed on each agent execution.
+Once a class has been defined, it persists until the end of that agent execution.
+Classes can persist for a period of time.
+This can be useful to avoid the expense of re-evaluation, communicate states across multiple agent runs on the same host.

+The standard library in the Masterfiles Policy Framework contains the [`feature`][lib/feature.cf] bundle which implements a useful model for defining classes for a period of time as well as canceling them on demand.

 ## Canceling classes

 You can cancel a class with a [`classes`][Promise Types and Attributes#classes] body.